romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-Which file format is used to integrate results from a 3rd party scanning tool into GitHub's code scanning features?
+Q: Which file format is used to integrate results from a 3rd party scanning tool into GitHub's code scanning features?
 <details><summary>Show the answer</summary><p>

 - **The SARIF format (Static Analysis Results Interchange Format)**